redmatter/github-policy/how-to/naming-repos.md

     git clone https://github.com/user/repo.git myDir

-Here, `repo.git` would be cloned into the myDir directory.
+Here, `repo.git` would be cloned into the `myDir` directory.
+The same can be done for submodules.

+    git submodule add https://github.com/user/repo.git Modules/MyStuff

 So even if your naming convention for a public repo ended up to be slightly not to your taste, it would still be possible to have your favourite name on the client side.